 (2) The physician assistant shall consult with the supervising physician before changing the dosage of the drug or before renewing a prescription when there is a change in patient status.
 The consultation shall be documented in the patient record.

-(H) A drug approved by the "Food and Drug Administration" subsequent to the effective date of this rule shall not be prescribed by a physician assistant until it is reviewed and added to the formulary.
+(H) A drug for which the classification is not included on the formulary shall not be prescribed by a physician assistant until it is reviewed and added to the formulary.

 (I) The prescription of oxygen and plasma expanders is regulated by the Ohio state board of pharmacy and requires the physician assistant to hold a current, valid certificate to prescribe.

 (J) A physician assistant's prescription of therapeutic devices shall be in compliance with both of the following:

 (1) The physician assistant may only prescribe a therapeutic device that has been approved by the "Food and Drug Administration" and which the supervising physician prescribes in the routine course of practice for the specific use approved by the "Food and Drug Administration;" and